MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

     }
     ```

 1. Finally, run the code.
-You can run the same simulation a number of times, independently.
+You can run the same simulation multiple times, independently.
 Each independent simulation is called a "shot".
 For example, let's run the simulation, 10 times.

     ```python
     results = qsharp.run("Main()", shots=10)